harness/developer-hub/docs/continuous-delivery/cd-infrastructure/terraform-infra/run-a-terraform-plan-with-the-terraform-plan-step.md

 `<+pipeline.stages.TfStage.spec.execution.steps.TfPlan.plan.jsonFilePath>`

 :::note
-When `Run on Remote Workspac` option is selected, to export JSON representation of terraform plan won't be available.
+When `Run on Remote Workspace` option is selected, to export JSON representation of terraform plan won't be available.
 :::

 ### Scope of Expression